-If you never received notice from the DMV or the court, you can still take steps to find out if your license has been suspended.
+If you never received notice from the DMV in Visalia or the Tulare Superior Court, you can still take steps to find out if your license has been suspended.
 You can start with calling the DMV.
-If they won’t tell you over the phone, you can request a copy of your driving record.
+If they won't tell you over the phone, you can request a copy of your driving record.
 You can do this online, in person, or by mail for a small fee.
 The DMV will have the most up to date information regarding your license, including any suspensions issued by the criminal court.

 You should know that you have to take steps to reinstate your license after a license suspension, which usually involves a paying the DMV a fee.
 Without official reinstatement, your license remains suspended, and you could face adverse action if you are caught driving.
 To avoid this, you need to ask the DMV to reinstate your license, and you will need to pay a reinstatement fee.

 If you are facing charges for driving without a license, call experienced Visalia area criminal defense attorney Christopher Martens today for expert counsel.
 At The Law Offices of Christopher Martens, we can help you build a strategic defense to fight your charges.
-Attorney Martens has practiced criminal defense for over ten years and knows how to defend your rights.
-Contact our Visalia or Hanford offices at 559-967-7386 or email us at MartensLaw@gmail.com to discuss a possible plan of action for your case.
+Our firm has practiced criminal defense for over ten years and knows how to defend your rights.